Jerry Weintraub: Film and television producer

+In July 1985, he became chairman and chief executive officer of the board of trustees of the Los Angeles International Film Exposition (Filmex) but oversaw its demise with the board agreeing to merge with the American Cinematheque in January 1986 and all but one employee leaving.

-The success of The Karate Kid (1984), led Kirk Kerkorian, then owner of MGM/UA, to appoint Weintraub as chairman and CEO of the neglected United Artists division, with Weintraub acquiring a minority stake, but clashes between the two men led to Weintraub's departure after five months.
+The success of The Karate Kid (1984), led Kirk Kerkorian, then owner of MGM/UA, to appoint Weintraub as chairman and CEO of the neglected United Artists division in November 1985, with Weintraub acquiring a minority stake, but clashes between the two men led to Weintraub's departure after five months.
 The Karate Kid had several sequels, all produced by Weintraub, The Karate Kid Part II (1986), The Karate Kid Part III (1989) and The Next Karate Kid (1994).

 Weintraub formed Weintraub Entertainment Group (WEG) in February 1987 with $461 million in financing from Columbia Pictures, Cineplex Odeon and others.
 WEG also signed a 20-year distribution deal with Columbia, and planned to release seven or more movies per year.
 In 1990 WEG filed for Chapter 11 bankruptcy, and Weintraub would then produce for Warner Bros.
 WEG also subsequently settled a suit brought against it by Columbia.